Digital Identity Risk Assessment Playbook

 - Do the same users access other agency applications and could the user experience for identity and authentication be streamlined?

-If your agency and application owner answers “Yes” to any of these questions, then the application is federated, or could be federated during the solution definition step (Step 3), and needs a FAL defined for each user community and transaction.
+If your agency and application owner answers “Yes” to any of these questions, then the application is federated, or could be federated during the solution definition step (Step 3), and needs an FAL defined for each user community and transaction.

 Key Point